-10 The right to buy
+11 The right to buy

-If you are a secure tenant or secure flexible tenant, you have the right to buy your home.
-The council has a range of other options available to help you which you can find in the tenancy support pack or your local area housing office.
-At present, you need to have been a social housing tenant for at least five years before being eligible for the right to buy.
+If you are a Secure or Secure Flexible Tenant, you have the right to buy your home.
+The council has a range of other options available to help you which you can find in the Tenancy Support Pack or your housing officer or an officer from the home ownership team.